Payment Orchestration: What a merchant needs to know

-In a world where merchants rely on service providers to operate their businesses, dependence on any single provider creates risk if service is ever interrupted.
+In a world where merchants rely on service providers to operate their businesses, dependence on any single provider creates risk if that service is ever interrupted.
+Merchants must learn to orchestrate payments if they are to avoid the pitfalls of a single point of failure in their payment systems.

-Consider the CrowdStrike outage as an example of what impact could happen to a merchant if their payment service provider (PSP) experiences a disruption in service.
-Or beware of Stripe shutting down merchants.
-While cash can still be king at physical locations, the more PSPs and payment options a business can work with, the higher the potential volume for sales—and the greater the need is to orchestrate how payments are processed.
+While cash can still be king at physical locations, the more PSPs a business can work with, the higher the potential volume for sales—and the greater the need is to orchestrate how payments are processed.
+This is known as a multi-PSP approach.

-Payment orchestration refers to a comprehensive approach to managing the transaction process across multiple PSPs.
-Compared to payment routing, which is the actual process of directing payment transactions to a processor or financial institution, payment orchestration encompasses tools like fraud detection and transaction monitoring to get payments from point A to point B.
+Compared to payment routing, which is the process of directing transactions from point A to point B to a processor or financial institution, payment orchestration encompasses multiple tools and services.

-Payment orchestration platforms tout several benefits of orchestrating payments in addition to payment routing:
+Payment orchestration platforms deliver several benefits beyond payment routing:

-- Redundancy: Building in a backup processor to manage retries of failed transactions.
+- Redundancy: Building a backup processor to manage retries of failed transactions, and to protect against downstream system outages.

 Many orchestration providers can also work with merchants without requiring development work.